 3 Point Lighting

-As we discussed in the video, 3 point lighting works to evenly light a person from 2 points in the front, and 1 in the back to give separation from the backdrop.
+When taking the 3 point lighting approach it works to evenly light a person from 2 points in the front, and 1 in the back to give separation from the backdrop.

 In a typical space, that is a first light 45 degrees to the left and 45 degrees up, a second 45 degrees to the right and 45 degrees up, and a third light 45 degrees up and straight behind the subject.